Thomas-Delany/English_Reservoir/README.md

 Later on, in 2024, I will embark on my second project which shall be the creation of a new infrastructure for our subdomain (https://cursos.englishreservoir.com/) which will use Moodle and the PHP programming language for the backend.

+Importantly, given that the template files in this repository are to serve as a template for future English Reservoir domains, I also plan to use these repository files as a continuous testing ground before actually making any changes to said English Reservoir domains.

 Our YouTube channels are where we upload loads of free English learning content.
 It's here, where you can get a good idea of the layout, style and teaching method of our English courses:

 Our main YouTube channel in English https://www.youtube.com/@EnglishReservoir